-Common Name: Cane Toad, Marine Toad, Giant Toad
+Common Name: Cane Toad, Marine Toad, or Giant Toad

 Scientific Name: Rhinella marina